-The application of infill or covering of land fill and contaminated soil requires monitoring and inspection of soils, layer thicknesses and compression.
-This applies to work both on land and under water.
-NGI has long experience of preparing technical descriptions, drawing up inspection plans and monitoring geotechnical engineering works such as sheet piling, column piling, bracing, compression, excavation and sorting of contaminated soil in complicated phases of the construction work and ensuring that the work is documented in accordance with the contract.
+Applying infill or covering of landfill and contaminated soil requires monitoring and inspecting soils, layer thicknesses, and compression.
+This applies to work both on land and underwater.
+NGI has long experience in preparing technical descriptions, drawing up inspection plans, and monitoring geotechnical engineering works such as sheet piling, column piling, bracing, compression, excavation, and sorting of contaminated soil in complicated phases of the construction work and ensuring that the work is documented by the contract.

-When infilling at sea, the surroundings areas may be protected with silt curtains and turbidity monitoring.
-Large construction pits may have a draining effect on neighbouring areas, which in turn will cause subsidence.
+Silt curtains and turbidity monitoring may protect the surrounding areas when infilling at sea.
+Large construction pits may have a draining effect on neighboring areas, which in turn will cause subsidence.
 As a countermeasure, pore pressure gauges and infiltration wells can be installed, and the measurements taken and monitored online.
-This allows for a rapid response with mitigation measures, a welcome reassurance for construction pit neighbours.
+This allows for a rapid response with mitigation measures, a welcome reassurance for construction pit neighbors.

-- Engineering design of construction pit protection and robust temporary measures for implementation of the construction phase
+engineering design of construction pit protection and robust temporary measures for the implementation of the construction phase

 Research and development

-- Together with a working group of many different contractors, consultants and clients, NGI has carried out extensive research into geotechnical construction problems such as drainage and subsidence round construction pits and into low-impact drilling methods for braces and piles in the "BegrensSkade" project. (link)
+- together with a working group of many different contractors, consultants, and clients, NGI has conducted extensive research into geotechnical construction problems such as drainage and subsidence around construction pits and low-impact drilling methods for braces and piles in the "BegrensSkade" project. (link)

-- Research effort is also directed to instrumentation and test loading of piles, bracing load gauges and deformation in sheet piling, dynamic pile analyses (PDA), pore pressure development in the case of pile and infill work and modelling of the spread of contamination along trench lines and other types of
+- the research effort is also directed to instrumentation and test loading of piles, bracing load gauges and deformation in sheet piling, dynamic pile analyses (PDA), pore pressure development in the case of pile and infill work, and modeling of the spread of contamination along trench lines and other types of

 - layers of open materials applied to the ground